 Should your job require you to sit at a desk and/or spend long lengths of time working on a computer, there are steps you can take to help avoid or prevent some of the health risks.

-1. Incorporate movement into part of your workday.
+1. Incorporate movement into your workday.

 - Stand up to move around at least once each hour.